Please make sure that you have read this page first.

 We should consider the following when assessing the validity and truthfulness of Elsdon’s statements:

 - Inge bought the Bioplus at Spar at about 15:00 – she rented a DVD at 15:07.
 It is therefore not inconceivable that she drank the Bioplus immediately after she bought it and threw the empty container away into a garbage can somewhere in, or outside, the shopping centre.
 That the Bioplus container was left behind at the house is not the only reasonable explanation for its absence.
-Typical of Elsdon, he did not consider and weighed the likelihood of all possible alternatives.
+Elsdon, like in many other instances, did not consider and weighed the likelihood of all possible alternatives.
 (In cans, Bioplus are only available in 200 ml slim cans, which is a quick drink.)

 - The blood-soaked vest that Inge was found in, was bagged and sent to the Forensics Science Laboratory for examination.
 There a forensic analyst took several photos of the vest.
 These photos show that the blood-soaked vest is of the same colour, style and design (with the same thin cross-over back straps) as the one that Inge was seen wearing in Spar.